Category Archives: Mecklenburg-Schwerin Royals

 Crown Prince Wilhelm. source: Wikipedia

-During the wedding celebrations of her brother Friedrich Franz in June 1904, Cecilie got to know Crown Prince Wilhelm of Prussia who was representing his father Wilhelm II, German Emperor and King of Prussia.
-On September 4, 1904, Cecilie and Wilhem celebrated their engagement at the Mecklenburg-Schwerin hunting lodge.
+During the wedding celebrations of her brother Friedrich Franz in June 1904, Cecilie got to know Crown Prince Wilhelm who was representing his father Wilhelm II, German Emperor and King of Prussia.
+On September 4, 1904, Cecilie and Wilhelm celebrated their engagement at the Mecklenburg-Schwerin hunting lodge.
 Cecilie married Crown Prince Wilhelm in ceremonies held on June 6, 1905, in the Royal Chapel of the Berlin Palace and the Berlin Cathedral in Berlin, Kingdom of Prussia, now in Brandenburg, Germany.

 They had six children: